yoep/AreaControl/README.md

 - Call one backup vehicle which will redirect the traffic
 - Auto places cones for redirecting the traffic (optional)

+### Slow Down Traffic
+Busy streets (such as highways) will be slowed down by one or more backup unit(s) which will drive from a distance behind the player to the player.

+- Call backup unit(s) for slowing down the traffic
+- Slows down the traffic in the direction of the player
+- Units will resume duty when reaching the player

 ## Planned Features